jaikechen/play/README.md

 1. I just want to  get an instance of  DynamicsWebApi, I have to initialize another object DynamicConnector
 2. The code is not intuitive, only after I looked at the example code, did I realized the Property dynamicsWebApi is the really interface
 3. Too much redundant code, in the constructor, it save the parameters to instance properties, then use these instance properties in callback functions
-4. Becuase of too much code, it is not easy to understand the logic. the author make things mess by using class
+4. Because of too much code, it is not easy to understand the logic. the author make things mess by using class

 I changed the code as follow, the line count reduced from 35 to 14 lines.